 On October 5, 2017, the Board authorized collection of an updated CFC to fund costs of a consolidated rental car facility (ConRAC) and its share of a common-use transportation system (CTS) at LAX (Projects) pursuant to California Government Code Section 50474.3.
 The Board authorized the collection of a CFC of \$7.50 per day for the first five days of each car rental contract, effective December 1, 2017, by rental car companies serving LAX.
-The Board authorized an increase in the CFC daily rate to \$9.00 per day for the first five days of each car rental contract, effective the first day of the month following the commencement of rental car services to the public in the ConRAC, or such other earlier day if the Board determines that it is the best interest of the Projects to collect the increased CFC daily rate of \$9.00 earlier.
+The Board authorized an increase in the CFC daily rate to \$9.00 per day for the first five days of each car rental contract, effective to \$9.00 per day for the first five days of each car rental contract, effective the commencement of rental car services to the public in the ConRAC, or such other earlier day if the Board determines that it is the best interest of the Projects to collect the increased CFC daily rate of \$9.00 earlier.